MBlaschek/CEUAS/CEUAS/public/uncertainties/wind_uncertainty/README.md

 The module wind_utils.py contains classes and variables that are used vy the other scripts.

 ### Extracting the wind speed and direction from the u- and v-components

 Calling the script

 ` python extract_speed_direction_netCDF.py`

 will generate netCDF files containg the wind speed and direction, to be found in the *data* directory.
-These files are needed for the following analysis.
+These files are needed for the following analysis of the uncertainties.

 ### Extracting the covariance matrices, and analyse outliers.

-Since the Desroziers diagnostics is based on the analysis of time avergaes of (cross)covariances of the vectors analysis departure and background departures, it is is convenient to extract such matrices and store them in a numpy file.
+Since the Desroziers diagnostics is based on the analysis of time averages of (cross)covariances of the vectors analysis departure and background departures, it is is convenient to extract such matrices and store them in a numpy file.

 This is done with